elzKit/serverObserver/README.md

   * writes messages to a kafka topic (by default, "server_metrics")

 ## db_writer
-* reads messages from a kafka topic, and stores them in a PostgreSQL table with the same name as the kafka topic
+* reads messages from a kafka topic ((by default, "server_metrics"), and stores them in a PostgreSQL table (by default, "server_metrics")

 # Installation